steshaw/sauerbraten/bin_unix/readme.txt

 3) Re-run the "sauerbraten_unix" script from the root Sauerbraten directory if it succeeded.

-The servers (bin_unix/linux_server or bin_unix/native_server) should need no libs other than libstdc++ and zlib, no external files, no sound or video - just run it.
+The servers (bin_unix/linux_server or bin_unix/native_server) should need no libs other than libstdc++ and zlib.
 Note that for the server to see the "server-init.cfg", it must be run from whichever directory "server-init.cfg" is in.
-If you run a server with the "sauerbraten_unix -d" command, this should not be a problem.
-However, using the standalone servers may require you to write an appropriate wrapper shell script to change to the correct directory before running them, similiar to what is describes for the client run script in the packaging guide below.
+If you run a server with the "sauerbraten_unix -d" command, this happens automatically.
+However, if you wish to run the standalone servers instead, then you may need to write an appropriate wrapper script to change to the appropriate data directory before running the standalone server binary, as described below in the packaging guide.